-Although our exploration of ‘What Stops Us From Being Well?’ was temporarily halted by Covid 19, we were determined to continue with the third and final phase of the project and we have been working towards our Legislative Theatre event.
+Although our exploration of ‘What Stops Us From Being Well?’ was temporarily halted by Covid 19, we were determined to continue with the third and final phase of the project.

-The wonders of modern technology and live streaming allow us to perform in line with Covid restrictions, and offer our audience an exciting opportunity to participate fully via Zoom from the comfort of their own homes!
-It will be an interactive and creative way for our participants to get their voices heard, and for our audience to be a part of an exciting policy change process which is being recognised and adopted across GMCA.
+The wonders of modern technology and live streaming allowed us to perform in line with Covid restrictions, and offer our audience an exciting opportunity to participate fully via Zoom from the comfort of their own homes!
+It was an interactive and creative way for our participants to get their voices heard, and for our audience to be a part of an exciting policy change process which is being recognised and adopted across Greater Manchester Combined Authority.